 ALL EYES ARE ON IOWA

-We found four questions, not just one, in our reader’s letter.
+Parenthetically, we fervently hope that there is an Iowa State Fair this year, something that is up in the air right now.
+But to the question of the day, or really four questions, not just one, posed in our reader’s letter.
 The first question: what about trees right on the boundary line?
 The second question: what about trees on our reader’s land, but with roots extending into the neighbor’s land?
 The third question: what if the neighbor’s bulldozing causes the steep slope to collapse, bringing some of our reader’s land down as well?
 And last, if our reader has rights here, can she get an injunction to stop the harm before it starts, or is her only option to collect money damages later?

 All good questions.
 Today we’ll answer the question about those boundary trees.
 Boundary trees are trees growing on the legal boundary between properties.
 In Iowa, the case governing boundary trees is Musch v.
 Burkhart.
 Musch valued the cottonwood trees growing along the boundary of his land and the adjacent property belonging to Burkhart; his neighbor, however, thought the cottonwoods were a pain in the neck.
 Musch had cut some of them down — after all, there was about 500 yards of the tree line — leading Burkhart to conclude that he, too, could cut some down, in fact, cut down as many as he wanted.